-To send flowers in memory of Adele J. Shrout, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Adele J. Shrout, please visit our Heartfelt Sympathies Store.

 She met her husband, Archie R. Shrout ,Sr. in East Orange N.J. where they soon married.
 Afterward they moved to her husbands farm in Grain Valley, Mo., where she always said she took to farm life "like a duck out of water".
 During WWII she worked for the Dept. of the Army as a draftsperson in Enid OK. while her husband trained in Aviator School for the Army Air Corp.
 According to Adele, she always kept her Italian heritage under wraps due to the Axis..." draftsmen were in short supply so they hired me".
 After the war she worked as a colorist of black and white sepia portraits at home.
 When employed by the Montgomery Ward Advertising Dept. at their headquarters in KC Mo. she was the head artist who drew figures of the clothing models for the company's mail order catalogue.
 She often said that her work was viewed by more people than her favorite artist, Michael Angelo.